goigle/stellaris-playset-sync/README.md

 # Stellaris Playset Sync

 This tool is designed to make it easier to share playsets with friends before a multiplayer game, especially playsets where load order is critical.
 The goal was to be as simple as possible to use.
+The project uses .NET Core 3.1, and theoretically could be expanded to be used on multiple platforms once .NET 5 comes out with the unified, multiplatform UI.

 ## Supported Platforms
  * Windows (only tested on Windows 10)